dawranliou/dawranliou.com/source/2017-11-02-composing-namedtuple.html.markdown

+---
-Title: Composing namedtuple from namedtuples
+title: Composing namedtuple from namedtuples
-Date: 2017-11-02
+date: 2017-11-02
-Category: Python
-Tags: python
+tags: python
 Slug: composing-namedtuple
 Authors: Daw-Ran Liou
 Summary: Sharing the recipe of composing namedtuple from namedtuples.
+---

 The problem: